milesj/rut/docs/api/element.md

 ## `dispatchAndWait()`

-> async dispatchAndWait(name: EventType, event?: React.SyntheticEvent, options?: DispatchOptions):
-> Promise<void>

-> async dispatchAndWait(name: EventType, event?: EventOptions, options?: DispatchOptions):
+> async dispatchAndWait(name: EventType, event?: React.SyntheticEvent | EventOptions, options?:
-> Promise<void>
+> DispatchOptions): Promise<void>

 Like [`dispatch()`](#dispatch) but waits for async calls within the dispatch and updating phase to complete before returning the re-rendered result.
 Because of this, the function must be `await`ed.